 The application process takes between three to four months, from the time the application is submitted.

-When your application is ‘Approved in Principle’ and a letter of ‘Approval in Principle’ is issued, this means that the CIU has granted your request for citizenship, provided that you submit all necessary documentation and make your qualifying investment.
+When your application is ‘Approved in Principle’ and a letter of ‘Approval in Principle’ is issued, this means that the CIU has granted your request for citizenship, provided that you submit all necessary documentation, pay government fees and make your qualifying investments.

 Note that under the real estate option, the time frame may vary depending on the project.

 The applicable real estate investment or NDF contribution is payable after the applicant has been approved in principle.
-Once the investment is consolidated, a certificate of registration will be issued for both the primary applicant and their family members which will be submitted to the passport office.
+Once the investment is consolidated, a certificate of registration will be issued for both the primary applicant and additional dependent which will be submitted to the passport office.

 Your authorized agent/representative will advise you of dates available to either: